 #3 Lunch Containers

-As I said earlier, your child should be able to open and close his containers alone.
+As I mentioned earlier, your child should be able to open and close his containers alone.

 #4 Bottle of water